tdavis0831/i-was-speaking-blog/content/blog/return_to_code/index.md

 I took a step back because I needed it, and then I thought to myself 2 days ago- I want to get back into coding.
 Then the next day I got an email about a teaching position at my previous school.
 I am not sure if I will get the job, but that's not really what matters.
 What matters is that it drove me to open my VS code and github for the first time since January.

 I caught up recently with some old classmates that are now friends who ensured me returning to coding would be like riding a bike- they didn't tell me that I would need all forms of protective gear.
-I had to look up git commands, terminal commands, forgot the "%" was the modulous sign and struggled pushing all of my changes to github.
+I had to look up git commands, terminal commands, forgot the "%" was the modulo sign and struggled pushing all of my changes to github.

 		But I did it.